SUNSET-Sejong-University/IKUMPlay/README.md

 ---

 ## 📜 Credits
-Designed and Developed by Tsetsegchimeg, 최종우 and Prithwis Das
+Designed and Developed by Tsetsegchimeg, 최종우, Azizbek Arzikulov and Prithwis Das

 ---